jonseymour/idiomatic-console/README.md

 DESCRIPTION
 ===========
 idiomatic-stdio provides a module that a top-level node.js module can use to explicitly enforce the idiom that diagnostic output is written to stderr.

-            require("idiomatic-stdio").rebind(console);
+            require("idiomatic-stdio").rebind();

-which rebinds the log and info functions of the supplied console object to alternative implementations below:
+which rebinds the log and info functions of the supplied console object to alternative implementations equivalent to below:

    	    console.log=(function() {
                var orig=console.log;